pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 pip install jupyterlab numpy matplotlib nb2workflow[galaxy] planemo
 ```

-The example notebook can be downloaded from:
+The initial notebook, that is used to plot a function $y=x^p$ in a given range, can be downloaded from:

 ```bash
 wget https://raw.githubusercontent.com/esg-epfl-apc/nb2galaxy-example-repo/refs/tags/step-0/example_nb2workflow.ipynb